Introduction

 5.1 Install xtables-addons

-module using various methods, feel free to use the installation method that works best for you.
+You can install the xtables-addons module using various methods, feel free to use the installation method that works best for you.

 -